Active substance(s): CHLORHEXIDINE HYDROCHLORIDE / NYSTATIN

 • If swallowed accidentally, seek medical advice immediately.

-If you are unsure about anything, please ask your doctor or pharmacist.
+If you are usure about anything, please ask your doctor or pharmacist.

 Other medicines and Nystaform Cream

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other

 Do not use Nystaform Cream if you are pregnant or breast-feeding, think you may be pregnant or

 are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Important information about some of the ingredients of Nystaform Cream

 Nystaform Cream contains the ingredient cetostearyl alcohol which may cause local skin